IGME-202-2221/project-2-lpl6448/README.md

 - I added two more states to the elf (Working and Frozen).
 These states do not have steering forces because they effectively freeze the elf.
 - I will make the game in 3D (using a mostly topdown perspective) and will let the player rotate the camera around the workshop.
-- I will make the elves and toys/parts out of voxels to fit the 3D style.

 ## Known Issues